wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 New: 1.Search supports searching for white space characters and replacing them with white space characters.

 Demo: 1.Support calling up search through icon buttons.
 2.Support for switching to dark mode through icon buttons.
 3.Optimize search: The mouse is not in the search area and not focused, solving the problem of not being able to delete input text when the mouse is not in the search area.
 4.Adjust the interface UI for adding node icons and add a series of node icons.
 5.Add a sticker list.
 6.Fixed the issue of missing focus in the input box after entering the search box.
 7.Support clicking on the icon within the node to display an icon for quick replacement and deletion of the floating panel.
+8.Add a new topic and add tab differentiation to the topic list.
+9.Node image upload supports inputting network image addresses.

 ## 0.6.9-fix.1